substance/substance/doc/getting-started.md

 Now you can access the example at `http://localhost:5000`.

-Once you have that working head over to the {@link your-first-editor}.
-To learn about how to integrate Substance into your development setup, see {@link integrating-substance}
+Once you have that working head over to create {@link your-first-editor}.
+To learn about how to integrate Substance into your development setup, see {@link integrating-substance}.